Reviews

 -David Nice, Best of 2015 Opera, The Arts Desk

-Un ballo in maschera, Midsummer Opera, 2015
+Oscar, Un ballo in maschera, Midsummer Opera

 Catrine Kirkman, as the laddish pageboy Oscar, stole the show with creative costuming, extreme vanity and a playful arrogance, particularly while taunting Renato in the Act III aria, “Saper vorreste”.
 Kirkman interacted with each cast member at the ball with natural flare, her voice audible through full company chorus.